After blockbuster book The Marrow Thieves, 'peer pressure' led Cherie Dimaline to pen sequel Hunting by Stars

 Young Indigenous readers reached out, really wanting to know for sure what happened to these characters that they loved.

-Hunting by Stars, catches up with the story of French and the group of Indigenous people who have become his family.
+Hunting by Stars catches up with the story of French and the group of Indigenous people who have become his family.
 They're still on the run with even more obstacles, challenges and dangers.

 French is a character Dimaline loves writing.
 For the sequel, she wanted to ensure that his journey had the right amount of difficulty.
 French has his challenges and makes mistakes along the way.

-"I love that he's still a kid in a lot of ways and a young man in a lot of other ways — but that he is still doing that thing there he's running away from something instead of toward something," she said.
+"I love that he's still a kid in a lot of ways and a young man in a lot of other ways — but that he is still doing that thing where he's running away from something instead of toward something," she said.

 "When I started to think about the sequel, I thought, 'French can take this.'
 I'm confident because I never want people to lose hope.
 There always has to be a fighting chance.
 And I thought, he's a damn good fighter.
 I'm going to throw him in."